Starbucks Copycat Pumpkin Cream Cold Brew

 Instructions

-• Place the half and half, maple syrup, pumpkin puree and pumpkin pie spice in a bowl.
+- To make the cream, place the heavy cream or half and half, maple syrup, pumpkin puree, and pumpkin pie spice in a jar or measuring cup with a spout.
 Use a frother or electric whisk to combine until thick and foamy.
-Or, add the ingredients to a mason jar, secure the lid and shake the mixture well for 1 minute until thick and foamy.

-• Fill a tall glass (about 12-16 ounces) with ice cubes, pour the cold brew mixture into the cup, leaving space for the pumpkin cream.
+- Fill a tall glass (about 12–16 ounces) with ice cubes, pour the cold brew into the cup, leaving space for the pumpkin cream.
 Add some of the pumpkin cream mixture on top.
 Use a tall stirrer or straw to stir.

 Notes